wisp-lang/wisp/README.md

 An inherent problem with Javascript is that it has no macro support, like other Lisp like languages.
 That's because macros manipulate the syntax tree while compiling.
-And this is next to impossible in language like Javascript.
+And this is next to impossible in a language like Javascript.
 In LispyScript we write Javascript in a tree structure.
 If you know Javascript and a Lisp like language, then using LispyScript will be a breeze.
 Even if you don't know a Lispy Language, all you need to learn is to write code in a tree structure.

-### Hello World! in LispyScript.
+## Hello World! in LispyScript.

     (console.log "Hello LispyScript!")